geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

  ```
  ##### Sea level differences between consecutive paleotopographies

  In the next phase we want to calculate the difference in pixels that have values greater than 0 between consecutive paleotopographies.
 This way we can establish how many pixels were revealed during the 50 year time interval.
 When we multiply the difference with 4 and divide the result with 1000000, we will get the amount of revealed land in square kilometers.
-The calculations were done for all the 10 time intervals as followinG:
+The calculations were done for all the 10 time intervals as following:
  ```pythonscript
  change = (4*((0 < dem_year1).sum()-(0 < dem_year2).sum()))/1000000
  ```
+The 10 resulting values are saved in text file with the grid cell id.

 ### 3. Gather the results at your local computer